projectcontour/contour/site/content/docs/main/deploy-options.md

 If you're running multiple ingress controllers, or running on a cloudprovider that natively handles ingress, you can specify the annotation `kubernetes.io/ingress.class: "contour"` on all ingresses that you would like Contour to claim.
 You can customize the class name with the `--ingress-class-name` flag at runtime.
+(A comma-separated list of class names is allowed.)
 If the `kubernetes.io/ingress.class` annotation is present with a value other than `"contour"`, Contour will ignore that ingress.

 ## Uninstall Contour